nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 -   DAGs are just one initial step towards more rigorous theory---tremendous effort is also going into computational modelling and so-called formal theory, specified at the level of an equation.
 In a distant future, I can imagine a version of TheoryHub where people are checking out theories at the level of parameter estimates and equations, and collaboratively working to refine them.
     -   As shown in Figure 2, DAGs struggle to encode effect size modification, something that is vital for many theories.
 A careful balance will be needed to ensure that causal models are sufficiently detailed to constrain the possible scope of analyses, but sufficiently generalizable to capture the full breadth of theoretical predictions common in the discipline
--   Collaborative maintainance and stewardship is both a substantial undertaking (meaning that it would need to be incentivized under hiring and promotion criteria to justify people's time and effort)
+-   Collaborative maintenance and stewardship is both a substantial undertaking (meaning that it would need to be incentivized under hiring and promotion criteria to justify people's time and effort)

 # Closing Thoughts